RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

     }
 }
 ```
-Then; Both visits at Quay 3 will be removed from the assignment
+Then; both visits at Quay 3 will be removed from the assignment.
+Effectively, the vehicle should turn around at Journey 1 Quay 2 and continue servicing Journey 2 from Quay 2